horphi/Cz.Jarvis.One/cz-nextjs/RB_PB_AC_README.md

 ### 1. Hide Admin Navigation

-The administration section is automatically hidden for non-admin users.
+The administration section is automatically hidden for users without the required roles or permissions.

-### 2. Conditional Button Rendering
+### 2. Conditional Button Rendering (Role-Based)

 ```typescript
 function ActionButton() {